uzairarif5/NNForDigits/README.md

 ### Updates

+<u>update 6.3:</u>
+- Kernels now have biases as well.
+They are now used in forward propagation and get updated in backward propagation.

 <u>update 6.2:</u>
 - Added `testImage.py`, where you can pick test images from MNIST, and test the neural network.
 As of this update, the neural network is around 95% accurate.